 Learning Curve 3: you will need to learn new skills

-As much as ‘The Learning Curve Collective’ builds on my existing expertise and skillset, I spent a LOT of time learning new skills.
+As much as my new business build on my existing expertise and skillset, I spent a LOT of time learning new skills.

 I had no prior web design skills.

 I had never completed any marketing or business courses prior to going self-employed.

 Sounds scary… it was, but it was also exciting and I found a wealth of support, often generously shared for free.

 Get on Google, Youtube, Pinterest and Instagram – and get busy searching for information.
 Get used to asking questions about how to do new things!